 All of us face the question: What am I going to believe so much that it changes the way I think, respond and make choices?
-I make those decisions based on what or who I fear most.
+We make those decisions based on what or who we fear most.
 Jesus says the wisest choice is to fear God.

 Matthew 10 contains the instructions Jesus gave the Twelve before sending them out to minister on his behalf.
 This journey represents an important first step in Jesus passing his ministry over to his apostles.
 He sends them into Jewish territory and gives them the authority to heal and teach as he has been doing.
 This journey will not be a victory tour where they gather support to overthrow Rome.
 Instead, they will be hated, rejected and persecuted.

 24“A disciple is not above his teacher, nor a servant above his master.
 25It is enough for the disciple to be like his teacher, and the servant like his master.
 If they have called the master of the house Beelzebul, how much more will they malign those of his household.” – Matthew 10:24-25

 - The Twelve are about to experience persecution because of their relationship to Jesus.
 Jesus explains that relationship two ways: students-teacher and master-servant.

 - The point of being a student/disciple was to learn how your teacher thinks and acts and emulate him.
 Teachers taught their disciples a way of living, thinking and acting.

 - Likewise, servants or slaves represented their masters.
 A good steward did what his master told him to and acted the way his master wanted him to act.

 - It is enough for the disciple to be like his teacher and the servant to be like his master.
 This is the intended goal and the way the relationship is supposed to work.